kinxyo/CooperAI/README.md

 # CooperAi

 Therapy is a way most people can take their emotional load-off and reflect on life more profoundly.
-Many individuals may not have access to traditional therapy due to various barriers, such as lack of mental health services in their area or transportation issues.
-Some people may feel more comfortable seeking support from an AI therapist instead of face-to-face therapy.
-Traditional therapy can be expensive, and not everyone can afford it regularly.
+Not everyone has access to traditional therapy as there can be various barriers such as -- sparsity of mental health services in their locality or transportation issues.
+Others may wanna seek a more anyonymous exchange rather than an in-person meet.
+Traditional therapy can be costly therefore not everyone can afford it customarily.

-A Virtual AI Therapist seeks to eliminate these challenges.
-However it is important to note that **Virtual AI Therapist should not replace human therapists entirely**.
-They can complement traditional therapy but may not be able to replicate the same level of human connection, empathy, and intuition that a human therapist can provide.
+A Virtual AI Therapist is intended to fill the gap left by tradition therapy.
+However, it is imperative to note that **Virtual AI Therapist should not replace human therapists entirely**.
+It only serves to complement the traditional therapy.
+It cannot replicate the same level of human connection, empathy, and intuition that a human therapist can provide (at least not as of now).

 ![image](https://github.com/kinxyo/CooperAI/assets/90744941/29f52ed9-8e73-4c7a-a8f5-4aca5807825f)